 Again, fibromyalgia as a symptom of being in a dis-eased state.

-This webpage and my books contain advice on how to break this vicious cycle of stress, which leads to a state of “dis-ease,” which in turn leads to pain, physical disease, and potentially, an early death.
+This webpage and our functional chiropractor, Dr. Karin's books contain advice on how to break this vicious cycle of stress, which leads to a state of “dis-ease,” which in turn leads to pain, physical disease (like fibromyalgia), and potentially, an early death.

 BE AT EASE,